-The Garden cannot reasonably estimate a liability relating to these cases as of January 20, 2022.
+The Garden cannot reasonably estimate a liability relating to these cases as of January 10, 2024.
 The Organization is periodically involved in litigation and is subject to certain claims that arise in the normal course of operations.
 In the opinion of management, the ultimate disposition of the litigation and claims will not have a material adverse effect on the Organization's operations or financial position.

-- O. Conditional Asset Retirement Obligations Management has considered accounting principles, specifically as they relate to its legal obligations to perform asset retirement activities on its existing properties, which primarily are for the future remediation and removal of asbestos from Organization-owned property.
+- N. Conditional Asset Retirement Obligations Management has considered accounting principles, specifically as they relate to its legal obligations to perform asset retirement activities on its existing properties, which primarily are for the future remediation and removal of asbestos from Organization-owned property.
 Management believes that there is an indeterminate settlement date for the asset retirement obligations because the range of time over which the Organization may settle obligations is unknown and cannot be estimated.
-As a result, management cannot reasonably estimate the liability related to these asset retirement activities as of September 30, 2022. - P. In-kind Donations The Organization records in-kind donations at fair value of the assets received or if the services received (a) create or enhance a long-lived asset or (b) require specialized skills by individuals that would have been purchased if not donated.
-At September 30, 2022, the amounts reflected in the consolidated financial statements as in-kind donations related primarily to legal services. - Q. Reclassifications Certain prior year balances have been reclassified to conform with current year presentation. - R. Comparative Information The consolidated financial statements include certain prior-year summarized comparative information in total but not by net asset class.
+As a result, management cannot reasonably estimate the liability related to these asset retirement activities as of September 30, 2023. - O. Contributed Nonfinancial Assets The Organization records contributed nonfinancial assets at fair value of the assets received or if the services received (a) create or enhance a long-lived asset or (b) require specialized skills by individuals that would have been purchased if not donated.
+At September 30, 2023, the amounts reflected in the consolidated financial statements as contributed nonfinancial assets related to a seed bank and donated services which totaled \$98,357 and \$6,725, respectively.
+Unless otherwise noted, contributed nonfinancial assets did not have donor-imposed restrictions. - P. Reclassifications Certain prior year balances have been reclassified to conform with current year presentation. - Q. Comparative Information The consolidated financial statements include certain prior-year summarized comparative information in total but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Organization's consolidated financial statements for the year ended September 30, 2021, from which the summarized information was derived. - S. Subsequent Events The Organization has evaluated all events subsequent to the consolidated statement of financial position of September 30, 2022, through January 20, 2023, which is the date these consolidated financial statements were available to be issued.
+Accordingly, such information should be read in conjunction with the Organization's consolidated financial statements for the year ended September 30, 2022, from which the summarized information was derived. - S. Subsequent Events The Organization has evaluated all events subsequent to the consolidated statement of financial position of September 30, 2023, through January 10, 2024, which is the date these consolidated financial statements were available to be issued.
 There were no subsequent events that require disclosure.